 It is important to highlight the dangers and consequences of poor food hygiene to prevent further instances from happening.
 Food poisoning can be fatal and it can be more severe for vulnerable victims such as those who are elderly, pregnant or suffering from long-term illnesses.
 In fact, The World Health Organisation reported in 2015 that, globally, one in 10 people fall ill every year due to food-borne diseases and 420,000 die as a result.

-If you have been affected by the consequences of poor food hygiene in the last three years and want to find out how much compensation you could be entitled to, contact Accident Advice Helpline on 0800 689 0500 (or 0333 500 0993 for mobiles).
-We offer a 100% no-win, no-fee service and our helpline operates 24 hours a day, seven days a week.
+If you have been affected by the consequences of poor food hygiene in the last three years and want to find out how much compensation you could be entitled to, contact Accident Advice Helpline on 0800 689 5659.
+We offer a no win no fee service and our helpline operates 24 hours a day, seven days a week.
 Don’t let someone’s poor food hygiene go unnoticed, call Accident Advice Helpline today and get the justice you deserve.